orb-community/orb-website/docs/docs.md

 5. Your Agent credentials should appear.
 Copy the Provisioning Command.
 ![](./img/provisioning_command.png)

 6. Paste the Provisioning Command into your terminal (optionally edit "mock" to be real) and run the command.
-See [Running Orb Agent](/docs/#running-orb-agent) for more.
+See [Running Orb Agent](/docs/#running-orb-agent) for more details.

 10. Refresh the *Agents List* in UI.
 The Agent you just created should display an *Online* status.
 ![](./img/agent_online.png)